Internet-Draft | Intel profile | March 2025 |

 The tee.tcbdate

-extension enables the Attester or Endorser to report the TEE date attribute
+extension enables the Attester or Endorser to report the TEE date attribute and a RVP to assert a valid TEE matching operation.¶

 The $tee-date-type